Campus walkway with banners

 Types of Contact:

-Instructors should consider using a variety of communication channels to establish and maintain regular and substantive contact.
-These channels may include but are not limited to:
+Instructors should use a variety of communication channels to establish and maintain regular and substantive interaction.
+These may include, but are not limited to:

 Instructor-Initiated Communication